yunba/yunba-arduino-sdk/README.md

 ## Example

-At first, you should get broker url and your registration information.
-The detailed code under path **examples/Linkltone_yunba/** is for your reference.
+At first, we get MQTT broker and registration information.

 ```c++
 #include <MQTTClient.h>